Managing your copyright

 For some copyright owners, it is difficult and potentially expensive to licence individual users, so they have grouped together to form organisations known as 'collecting societies' or 'collective licensing bodies'.
 Find out more about collecting societies and licensing bodies.

-In light of the EU Exit, EEA collective management organisations may not automatically represent UK right holders and collective management organisations from 1 January 2021.
+From 1 January 2021, EEA collective management organisations may not automatically represent UK right holders and collective management organisations.
 For current information, see: collective rights management from 1 January 2021.

 Invest NI Helpline0800 181 4422